mikeries/learn-progress-tracker/README.md

-# Learn Progress Tracker
+# Learn-Co Companion

 We're nerds learning to code, and we want more feedback on our progress through the Learn Curriculum.
-This web app helps you explore your progress and see how far you've come.
-Additionally, you can take notes as you progress and tag lessons and search through them
+This web app helps you explore your progress, see how far you've come, and motivate you to keep at it.
+Its tools enable you to take notes for each lesson and tag and them so that you can quickly find them again later.

 ## Installation